Collaborative leadership: History

-Rubin and Brock differentiate collaborative leadership from collective impact, defining the latter as beginning when a community agrees on shared outcomes.
-"Individuals then return to their respective organizations to determine how they, both personally and organizationally, can contribute to achieving those goals."
+Beginning in the late 2000s scholars such as David Archer and Alex Cameron emphasised leadership and the sharing of control across organisational boundaries to achieve joint outcomes.
+However, Hank Rubin – founder of the Institute for Collaborative Leadership – and Leonard Brock differentiated between collaborative leadership and collective impact, defining the latter as beginning when a community agrees on shared outcomes.
+As they put it, "Individuals then return to their respective organisations to determine how they, both personally and organisationally, can contribute to achieving those goals".

-David Archer and Alex Cameron, in their 2008 book Collaborative Leadership: How to succeed in an interconnected world, identify the basic objective of the collaborative leader as the delivery of results across boundaries between different organizations.
-Stating that "Getting value from difference is at the heart of the collaborative leader's task; they have to learn to share control, and to trust a partner to deliver, even though that partner may operate very differently from themselves."
+In their 2008 book Collaborative Leadership: How to Succeed in an Interconnected World, David Archer and Alex Cameron identified the basic objective of the collaborative leader as the delivery of results across boundaries between organisations.
+They argued that, "getting value from difference is at the heart of the collaborative leader's task", and that leaders must learn to share control and trust partners that operate differently to themselves.